juliusvoggesberger/auto-cen/README.md

 │   ├── main: Package containing the core modules for running the framework, i.e. storing the data, constructing the configuration space and running the ensemble optimization.
 │   ├── optimization: Package containing the modules for executing the CASH optimization and the data structure for storing algorithm configurations
 │   ├── pipeline: Package containing the modules necessary for creating the automl and ensemble pipeline, i.e. the classification and decision fusion algorithms, the post hoc selection and the evaluation of the configurations.
 │   ├── pusion: Library containing the decision fusion classes.
+The implementation is taken from the pusion paper by Wilhelm et al. [1].
 │   ├── utils: Package holding helper modules for the framework.
 │   ├── constants.py: Module holding constant values of the framework.
 │   ├── example.py: Module containing example code for running the framework.
 └────── requirements.txt: Text file holding the library dependencies.
 ```

+[1] Yannick Wilhelm et al. 2023.
+PUSION - A Generic and Automated Framework for
+Decision Fusion.
+In Proc. of the 39th International Conference on Data Engineering
+(ICDE).
+IEEE, Anaheim, CA, USA, 3282–3295. https://doi.org/10.1109/ICDE55515.
+2023.00252

 ## Installation
 To use the framework Python 3.8 and Ubuntu >=22.04 are required.
-Then you just have to install the dependencies specified in 'auto_cen/requirements.txt' and are ready to use the framework.
+Then you have to install the dependencies specified in 'auto_cen/requirements.txt' and are ready to use the framework.

 ## Example
-In the following examples for running the framework are given.
+In the following, examples for running the framework are given.

 ### Minimal example
 As a minimal example, the iris dataset is used.
 We first import the framework using `import automlopen as ao` and sklearn which we need for the iris dataset via `from sklearn import datasets`.
 Then we load the dataset `X, y = datasets.load_iris(return_X_y=True, as_frame=True)` and call the framework `el = ao.EnsembleLearner(ens_size=5, budget_m=60, budget_f=60)`.
 The parameters required for calling the framework are the ensemble size `ens_size`, the budget for the classifier optimization `budget_m` and the budget for the decision fusion optimization `budget_f`.
-In this example we choose an ensemble size of 5 and set both budgets to 1min, as the iris dataset is small.
+In this example, we choose an ensemble size of 5 and set both budgets to 1min, as the iris dataset is small.
 Then we can run the framework using `el.fit_evaluate(X, y)`, which will generate us an optimized ensemble and evaluate it.
 The resulting code is then: